 Which then leads me to your 'snooping' on his PDA - to which I agree with him.
 Ask first if you want to look at his PDA.
 Don't just pick it up and start perusing.
 Now he may have something to hide, and I'm sure some readers of this blog will chime and say he's cheating on you because he wasn't comfy with you looking at his contact list.
 Me?
 I believe that asking before looking at something so personal is what really matters here.

 So.
 Does your man want time, space, or a break from your relationship?
 You don't say how serious things have been during the seven months you've been dating, which makes providing a conclusive answer a tad challenging.
-But if he is your boyfriend (read: committed to one another and not dating anyone else), then it may be time to talk about what's going on.
+But if he is your boyfriend (read: committed to one another in a long-term partnership where you've agreed to only be romantically involved with one another, unless you're polyamorous, which is a whole other topic entirely), then it may be time to talk about what's going on.
 He may be feeling pressured by you to move things farther than he's ready, and his reactions are his only means of telling you.
 Or, he's not as committed to the relationship as you are, may be having second thoughts, and could even be doing the elastic band maneuver I like to call the 'pull-back', where many men remove themselves slightly from a relationship to see what their partner does.
 A test if you will, both to assure them of their continued independence as well a means with which to determine if moving forward with the relationship is merited.

 That's my take.
 What do you think?